NinoDoko/nino_pianino/README.md

     <li>
     repeat: This option will cause the whole block to be repeated multiple times.
 It is there purely as a convenience if you have a block you know will be played multiple times.
 The way it works is it simply adds additional points to the play_at list.
 For instance, a block with 7 beats per bar and 4 bars with play_at: [0, 112] and repeat: 2 will end up with play_at: [0, 28, 112, 140].
     To use this, you will need to supply the block with a number_of_bars value as well as a number_of_beats_per_bar, so the program can do the math.
-    **Warning: This seems to be malfunctioning atm.
-Do try to avoid using it. **
+    <b>Warning: This seems to be malfunctioning atm.
+It does work but it can be weird, so do try to avoid using it. </b>
     </li>
     <li>
     root_note: The root note that, along with the scale value, will determine the notes generated for the block.
 Default: A